ileandre/RemindMe/README.md

 # Timeframes:
-Estimate out how much time you'll need for each part of your project!
-This will help you determine your schedule as well as how to prioritize certain features.

 | Component | Priority | Estimated Time | Time Invested | Actual Time |
 | --- | :---: |  :---: | :---: | :---: |
 | Psuedo code | L | 2hrs |  |  |